raoulbia-ai/mcp-server-for-intercom/README.md

 ## API Reference

+## Available MCP Tools

+This MCP server exposes the following tools for interacting with Intercom:

-### `list_tickets`
+### 1. `list_conversations`

-Retrieves all support tickets with their conversation history within a specific date range.
+Retrieves all conversations within a specific date range with optional content filtering.

 **Request Parameters:**
-- `startDate` (DD/MM/YYYY format) – The start date for ticket retrieval (required)
+- `startDate` (DD/MM/YYYY format) – The start date for conversation retrieval (required)
-- `endDate` (DD/MM/YYYY format) – The end date for ticket retrieval (required)
+- `endDate` (DD/MM/YYYY format) – The end date for conversation retrieval (required)
-- `keyword` (string) – Optional filter to only include tickets containing this text
+- `keyword` (string) – Optional filter to only include conversations containing this text
-- `exclude` (string) – Optional filter to exclude tickets containing this text
+- `exclude` (string) – Optional filter to exclude conversations containing this text

 **Important Notes:**
 - Date range must not exceed 7 days